-How I cut up a pineapple
+How I cut a pineapple

-How do you chop a pinapple?
+How do you chop a pineapple?
 Most of you will be most familiar with this method.

-Without the benefit of a teacher or an instructional video I operated solely on instinct the first time I bought a whole pineapple and chopped it up.
-As it turns out, my method is a little outside the box.
+The first time I chopped one I had no prior knowledge.
+I operated solely on instinct and my method is a little outside the box.

-I don't tend to cut it up all at once unless I need to.
-I slice off the bottom, cut off what I need, and then sit the pineapple on a plate, cut side down.
-I store it in the fridge if it's a warm kitchen but usually I leave it out on the counter to be used again the next day.
+I slice rings off the bottom, cutting as much as I need and then sit the pineapple on a plate, cut side down.
+I store it in the fridge if it's a warm kitchen or leave it out on the counter to be used again the next day.

 Then I remove the peel and core and chop into chunks.